 Before Silicon Valley’s golden era of venture capital, choosing the right tools was an easier task.

-There were far fewer apps than today, and it was relatively simple to separate the wheat from the chaff.
+There were far fewer no-code apps than today, and it was relatively simple to separate the wheat from the chaff.

 Companies could choose from a selection of legacy products, a handful of market-leading solutions, and some new interesting players.